suzuna08/Map-app/README.md

 - **Inline URL Import** -- Paste a Google Maps link (including `share.google` links) directly into the search bar on the Places page and press Enter to add a place instantly, with toast notifications for success/duplicate/error feedback.
 The same flow is also available in the navbar's "+ Add Place" modal
 - **Place Enrichment** -- Fetch ratings, addresses, phone numbers, coordinates, and more from the Google Places API (single or batch).
 Uses a three-strategy lookup: Place ID, text search with location bias, and coordinate fallback
 - **Personal Ratings** -- Rate any place on a 0.5–5.0 half-star scale.
 Click the compact rating display on any card to open a drag-to-rate star editor.
 Saves instantly with optimistic UI updates
 - **Interactive Map** -- All enriched places are plotted on a MapLibre GL map (powered by MapTiler).
 Click a marker to scroll to the card; click a card to fly to its pin.
-Shows a pastel base map style with custom pin markers and popups
+Shows a pastel base map style with custom pin markers, popups, and a geolocate control styled to match the app palette
 - **Flexible Tagging** -- Organize places with three tag types: category (auto-generated from Google place types), area (auto-generated from address), and custom (user-created with color coding)
 - **Drag-to-Reorder Tags** -- Reorder tags via drag-and-drop (click-drag on desktop, long-press-drag on mobile).
 Order is persisted per user
 - **Tag Management** -- Rename, recolor, and delete custom tags.
 Right-click any tag for a context menu.
-Tags get deterministic colors from a curated palette, overridable by the user
+Tags get deterministic colors from a curated 6-color muted palette, overridable by the user
 - **Search & Filter** -- Find places by name, tags, area, description, or source list.
-Category and area filters use OR logic; custom tag filters use AND logic
+Custom tag filters use configurable AND/OR logic (toggle between "all" and "any" when 2+ tags selected); search also detects Google Maps URLs for inline import
-- **Sorting** -- Sort by newest, oldest, A-Z, Z-A, my rating, most tagged, or tag group
+- **Sorting** -- Sort by newest, oldest, A–Z, Z–A, personal rating, most tagged, or tag group
 - **Grid & List Views** -- Switch between card grid and compact list layouts.
 Cards flip (3D animation) to reveal a notes editor on the back
 - **Notes** -- Attach personal notes to any place with debounced auto-save (800ms)
 - **Deduplication** -- Three-layer duplicate detection by Google Place ID, normalized URL, and title + address
 - **Swipe to Delete** -- Swipe cards or list items left on mobile to reveal a delete action
 - **Contextual Capture** -- When viewing a custom tag filter, new places added via URL are automatically tagged to match.
 Includes an auto-tag toggle and undo support
 - **Saved Views** -- Save the current filter/sort/layout state as a named preset.
-Views auto-update when you tweak filters while active.
-Create, rename, and delete views.
+Clicking a view applies its filters; changing any filter afterward simply deactivates the view (the saved definition is never touched).
+To update a view's filters, use the 3-dot menu → Edit View: the view's filters are applied and you can adjust tags freely with Save/Cancel buttons.
+The 3-dot menu also offers "New Collection" (creates a collection from all matching places) and "Add to Collection..." (batch-adds matching places to an existing collection).
 Persisted per-user in Supabase
 - **Collections** -- Create curated, shareable groups of places.
-Collections are independent from filters: add places individually or from your current filtered view, then manage membership manually.
-Share a collection via a public link (`/c/slug`), toggle between private and link-accessible visibility, and browse any collection with the same grid/list view and sort options as the main places page
+Collections are independent from filters: add places individually, from the collection detail "Add Places" modal (with tag filtering), or from a saved view's 3-dot menu.
+Share a collection via a public link (`/c/slug`) that displays user tags and supports tag-based search.
+Toggle between private and link-accessible visibility, and browse any collection with the same grid/list view and sort options as the main places page
 - **Intel Tagging** -- Structured intelligence layer that maps Google Place types to internal classifications (primary category, operational status, market niche, discussion pillar, suggested tags).
 Pure computation engine with a full Google Place type catalog (100+ types) and editable mapping rules.
 Optional database persistence and admin seeding endpoint
 - **Auth** -- Email/password authentication via Supabase with server-side route protection, proactive token refresh, and resilient session validation.
 Email confirmation callback endpoint
-- **Responsive** -- Distinct mobile and desktop layouts: split map+list on desktop, collapsible map on mobile.
-Sidebar navigation, safe-area support for notched devices
+- **Responsive** -- Distinct mobile and desktop layouts: split map+list on desktop, collapsible map (80–55vh draggable range) on mobile.
+Inline filter chips, safe-area support for notched devices

 ## Tech Stack